 Benefits: The west and south legs of the intersection becomes a through move with a couple of optional right turns.
 This will result in better operation.
 Pedestrian and bicycle movements will become safer as less turning conflicts are present.
 This should reduce queues and delays at this location.
 The Depot Street and Pine Street intersection V/C ratio lowers from 0.72 to 0.54.
-A Crash Reduction Factor (CRF) of 0.47 should be applied to Depot Street and Classick Drive due to becoming one-way streets.
+The intersection's 2040 LOS improves from LOS F to LOS A. A Crash Reduction Factor (CRF) of 0.47 should be applied to Depot Street and Classick Drive due to becoming one-way streets.